 What do I feed my new puppy?

-Life’s Abundance All Stage dry food is what we feed our dogs and puppies.
+PawTree dry food is what we feed our dogs and puppies.
 It is recommended that you continue with the food your puppy is used to eating to minimize the transition of going to a new home.
-This is a high quality food and is appropriate for all stages of growth and maintenance.
+This is a high quality food and the all stage formulas are appropriate for all stages of growth and maintenance.

 How much should I feed my puppy?

 Puppies will not over eat if given a quality dry food.
 Your puppy should be allowed to eat as much as it wants at each meal offering of 10-15 minutes.
 After this time, you should remove the bowl.
 You will find your puppy’s appetite will increase as he/she goes through a growth spurt.
 His/her appetite will decrease when less energy is required for growing.
 Don’t take this as a sign your puppy no longer likes his/her food.
 Offering a new food will entice your puppy to eat even when it is not hungry.

 Do I need to soften the dry food before giving it to my puppy?